Optimal Nutrition Series: 24 Hour Meal Plan

 - Eat every 2-3 hours.
 Eating more frequently will help prevent your blood sugar levels from both spiking and dropping too rapidly.
 Significantly high and low blood sugar levels lead to a lack of focus and energy on the track or trail.

 - Consume more fat.
 Fat is your key source of sustainable energy during an event.
-For that reason, you need to insure your body has enough of it going into the event.
+For that reason, you need to ensure your body has enough of it going into the event.
 Without sufficient fat stores, your body will rely on carbs for fuel – which will burn out much faster.
-From the moment you wake up, fat consumption should be a major focus for your diet.
-When I say at, I don’t mean a plate of bacon; I mean healthy fats.
+From the moment you wake up, fat consumption should be a major focus of your diet.
+When I say fat, I don’t mean a plate of bacon; I mean healthy fats, Polyunsaturated and Monounsaturated.

 - Eat more complex carbs.
 What’s the difference between pasta and a candy bar?
 While both are carbs, one (whole grains, veggies, legumes) is loaded with complex carbs, and the other (candy bar) is loaded with simple carbs.
 Complex carbs burn much slower and produce energy at a steadier rate.
 Simple carbs burn fast and cause blood sugar spikes.
 95% of your carb intake on race day should come from complex carbs.